-Based on the Land Registry's data for England and Wales in 2019 (excluding London), the average price of property sold is outlined in the table below.
+Based on the Land Registry's data for November 2021, the average price of property sold in the UK is outlined in the table below.
 Remember, these are national averages and it may be that certain property types are more appealing in your area.
 You can use the Land Registry to generate a free report and research property sales in your area.

 |Detached house||Semi-detached house||Terraced house||Flat|

 Redecorating is the most popular home improvement and adding a lick of paint or doing some general maintenance to fill cracks and holes can be done at a low cost.
 Neutral colours are most appealing to house buyers and can go a long way to giving your home a new lease of life, so do not be afraid to pick up the paintbrush.

 2. Fix superficial defects

 While unlikely to be the clinching factor in a house sale, small problems and defects can create an impression of a house being run down or not well cared for.
 Bigger issues (like damp) should not be covered up as they will show on a survey and come back to haunt you later on.